mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 <a name="shopping"></a>
 ### Shopping

-I claimed a kitchen cabinet and a refridgerator shelf.
+I claimed a kitchen cabinet and a refrigerator shelf.
 In the store I pored over nutritional labels, pretending to be zero-carb, knowing the tiniest bits of carbs will add up to the smallest possible total.
 I won't mention "low-carb" before each item, but you now know how to shop.
 (Don't look at fat content; fat will be your perfect fuel in the weeks to come.)

 * unsalted butter
 * lite salt (for the potassium)